justchokingaround/jerry/README.md

 - Customize subtitle language, video quality, provider and many other things (using arguments or config file)
 - Edit the configuration file using the command line
 - Update the script from GitHub
+- Discord Rich Presence: display currently watched anime in Discord (requires the installation of the helper python script: jerrydiscordpresence.py)
 - External menu support: ability to use rofi, so that opening a terminal window isn't even required to run the script !! (this can be used to setting the script to run on a keybind)
 - Output episode links in JSON format